Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 * `Sequence` - The server automatically uses the next Sequence number from the sender's account information.
     * **Caution:** The next sequence number for the account is not incremented until this transaction is applied.
 If you sign multiple transactions without submitting and waiting for the response to each one, you must manually provide the correct sequence numbers for each transaction after the first.
 * `Fee` - If you omit the `Fee` parameter, the server tries to fill in an appropriate transaction cost automatically.
-On the production CSC Ledger, this fails with `rpcHIGH_FEE` unless you provide an appropriate `fee_mult_max` value.
+On the production STM Ledger, this fails with `rpcHIGH_FEE` unless you provide an appropriate `fee_mult_max` value.
     * The `fee_mult_max` and `fee_div_max` parameters limit how high the automatically-provided transaction cost can be, in terms of the load-scaling multiplier that gets applied to the [reference transaction cost](concept-transaction-cost.html#reference-transaction-cost).
 The default settings return an error if the automatically-provided value would use greater than a 10× multiplier.
-However, the production CSC Ledger [typically has a 1000× load multiplier](concept-transaction-cost.html#current-transaction-cost).
+However, the production STM Ledger [typically has a 1000× load multiplier](concept-transaction-cost.html#current-transaction-cost).
     * The commandline syntax does not support `fee_mult_max` and `fee_div_max`.
-For the production CSC Ledger, you must provide a `Fee` value.
+For the production STM Ledger, you must provide a `Fee` value.
     * **Caution:** A malicious server can specify an excessively high transaction cost, ignoring the values of `fee_mult_max` and `fee_div_max`.
-* `Paths` - For Payment-type transactions (excluding CSC-to-CSC transfers), the Paths field can be automatically filled, as if you did a [casinocoin_path_find](#casinocoin-path-find).
+* `Paths` - For Payment-type transactions (excluding STM-to-STM transfers), the Paths field can be automatically filled, as if you did a [stoxum_path_find](#stoxum-path-find).
 Only filled if `build_path` is provided.

 #### Response Format